Smaller companies offering goods and services, on the other hand, use a special business app from WhatsApp to respond to customer inquiries.

 WhatsApp Business was launched in January 2018.
 Since then, the service has developed dynamically.
 According to WhatsApp, more than 175 million people now send messages to a WhatsApp Business account every day.

-Among the first customers of the service were Vodafone Germany and the Spanish airline Iberia, which have so far mainly used WhatsApp chat to respond to customer queries.
+Among the service's first customers were Vodafone Germany and Spanish airline Iberia, which have so far mainly used WhatsApp chat to respond to customer queries.

-WhatsApp Business' interface is also used by startups like Twillo, MessageBird, Yalochat and Infobip, which use it to offer their own cloud communication platforms for their commercial customers.
+WhatsApp Business' interface is also used by startups such as Twillo, MessageBird, Yalochat and Infobip, which use it to offer their own cloud communications platforms for their commercial customers.

-The task now is to expand the service.
-WhatsApp will expand the possibilities for consumers to find out about available products and make purchases directly from a chat.
+The task now, he said, is to expand the service.
+WhatsApp will expand the possibilities for consumers to find out about available products and make purchases directly from a chat, he said.
 (SDA)